Kevin-Duarte/Port-Tester/README.md

 ### Getting the executable
 - Option 1 - Direct Download: Direct download of the executable is found on www.incodewespeak.com
 - Option 2 - Building From Source: Download the repo, extract it, and run `build.bat` under Port-Tester > Source.
-The exe file will be generated under Port-Tester > install-files
+The exe file will be generated under Port-Tester > install-files (Note, if building manually, you require Python3+, Pip, and PyInstaller)

 ### Example Use Case - Port Testing Behind a Firewall
 1. Port Tester is running on two workstations